0

 – Kulfy

-May 18, 2019 at 11:33
+Commented May 18, 2019 at 11:33

 • @Kulfy exactly that is what I believe subject to discussion.
 Asking to vtc as a general rule isn' t the right thing to do imo.
 Only bring in chat in specific cases where you believe things go wrong.
 One of my first experiences here was exactly this.
 My Q was closed as a dupe in no time, utterly incorrect and similarly unpleasant for a new user.
 Later I found out it was as a result of a call in chat.
 If I run into a question that I am sure of is incorrectly closed as a dupe, I always mention that if I am around.
 I really think we shouldn't vote on someone' s call, no matter who.
-May 18, 2019 at 11:43
+Commented May 18, 2019 at 11:43

 • What we need is independant voting from people who understand the Q and make an unprejudiced judgement.
-May 18, 2019 at 11:45
+Commented May 18, 2019 at 11:45

 • 2